 Governance of the BACP Register

-The accredited registers programme
+The Accredited Registers programme

-BACP was one of the first organisations to be assessed and accredited under the accredited registers programme.
-This means that our Register meets the Authority’s high standards of governance, standard-setting, education and training, management, complaints and information.
+The BACP Register was one of the first registers to be assessed and accredited under the Professional Standards Authority (the Authority) Accredited Registers programme.
+It must be reaccredited every year to demonstrate that it meets the Authority’s high standards of governance, standard-setting, education and training, management, complaints and information.

-Accredited registers are promoted by the Department of Health and the Authority as the first place to look for practitioners.
-They intend that registration on an accredited register will become a requirement for some employment opportunities.
+Accredited registers help people get better care by ensuring that registered health practitioners are competent and trustworthy.
+The registers are promoted by the Department of Health and the Authority as the first place to look for practitioners, which intends that registration will become a requirement for some employment opportunities.

 Information sharing protocol